microsoft/rushstack-websites/websites/lfx.rushstack.io/docs/pages/concepts/tracing_resolution.md

 The command line is the same as in the above example, except that you need to include the `--resolution-type ts` parameter (`-t ts` for short).

-The `trace-import` is a handy tool for basic checks; however, it currently does not implement advanced import mappings and **tsconfig.json** settings.
+The `trace-import` tool is quick and convenient; however, it currently does not implement advanced import mappings and **tsconfig.json** settings.
 For the most accurate diagnostics, it's recommended instead to compile your project using the [--traceResolution](https://www.typescriptlang.org/tsconfig/#traceResolution)